MFRamon/Pokelog/README.md

 Future Features to implement:

-* Master-detail view on each Pokemon
+* Entire list based search
 * Allow the users to search by Pokemon Categories
 * Add Animation on Load on the Browser
 * Add Responsiveness for Mobile
+* Show more relevant characteristics of a Pokemon

 **Hosted by Vercel(formely Zeit)**